CodeQueen-AI/OpenAI-Agents-SDK/Step01-Introduction of Open AI SDK/README.md

 }
 ```

-👉 *Iska faida yeh hai ke system ya app easily is data ko use kar sakti hai.*
+👉 *Iska faida yeh hai ke system ya app easily is data ko use kar sakti hai*

----

 ### 🔹 6. **What is a Handoff?**

-Handoff means **giving a task to another agent** who is more skilled at that type of work.
+Handoff means **giving a task to another agent** who is more skilled at that type of work

 🟢 Example:

 * **Main Agent**: "This question is about billing."
 * It **hands off** to → **Billing Agent**.

-👉 *Is se kaam zyada accurate hota hai aur har agent sirf apna kaam karta hai.*
+👉 *Is se kaam zyada accurate hota hai aur har agent sirf apna kaam karta hai*

----

 ### 🔹 7. **What are Guardrails?**